-The School of Journalism will consider applications three times a year: when grades are official at the end of fall semester, spring semester and second summer session.
-Applications can be found on the Forms page of the School of Journalism Web site.
+IU Journalism will consider applications three times a year: when grades are official at the end of fall semester, spring semester and second summer session.
+Applications can be found on the Forms page of the IU Journalism Web site.

 If transfer course work is to be included for admission purposes, it must be entered on the student's IU transcript by the application deadline.
 Transcripts from other colleges and universities should be sent to the Office of Admissions, 300 N. Jordan, Bloomington, IN 47405.